 - Collaborate closely with the FNLC policy team to complete, discuss, and update iterative drafts of the FNCCSAP.

-- Prepare a workplan and a First Nations Engagement Plan to engage First Nations on the development of the FNCCSAP based on the information contained in the project proposal.
+- Adapt a workplan and an engagement plan to engage First Nations on the development of the FNCCSAP based on the information contained in the project proposal.

 - Liaise with relevant partners on climate change initiatives (AFN, provincial government, climate change networks, etc.) to advocate for First Nations’ priorities, needs, gaps and challenges, and the inclusion of First Nations knowledge in adaptation practices.

 Specific responsibilities include, but are not limited to:

 - Collaborate with FNLC policy staff to outline and deliver a first draft of FNCCSAP based on the FNLC Climate Emergency Survey and documented resources;

 - Coordinate the establishment and work of a First Nations Climate Action Technical Advisory Group (“Technical Advisory Group”), including coordinating input from the Technical Advisory Group for inclusion in the FNCCSAP and any other immediate next steps;